Results matter, especially after an arrest. See how our past successes have helped our former clients.

 When the unexpected occurs, we are here 24/7 to listen to your side of the story and act on your behalf.

 In October 2017, the Los Angeles Police Department (LAPD) got permission to become the largest police department in the nation to use drones for police work.
 The Police Commission permitted the use despite resident concerns that the drones would be misused.

-The drone misuse could include violation of constitutional rights for those accused of crimes and general private citizens.
+The drone misuse could include violations of constitutional rights for those accused of crimes and general private citizens.
 As Los Angeles criminal defense attorneys, Okabe & Haushalter has some serious apprehensions as well.

 The LAPD hails the drones as “a tool that will protect both police officers and residents.”
 They will be used to collect information about high-risk situations.
 They may also be used for aerial searches as well.
 Dealing with active shooters or home barricades have been cited as two potential uses for the “small Unmanned Aerial Systems.”